Codecademy/docs/content/php/concepts/date-functions/terms/date/date.md

   - 'paths/computer-science'
 ---

-The `date()` function crates a a formatted date-time string from a local date-time.
+The `date()` function crates a formatted date-time string from a local date-time.

 ## Syntax